 su – switch user

-This command is used to switch user in linux system
+This command is used to switch users in Linux system.

 #command used to switch user #